mbodm/cdis2410/README.md

 - has no dependencies to anything (no 3rd party library etc.)
 - is developed and built with Visual Studio 2022 17.8.5 (Community Edition)
 - is built and published as self-contained win-x64 AOT assembly
-- has a size of 2MB
+- has an executable size of 2MB

 #### Have fun.